Work, Sleep, Eat, Repeat: Managing the Burnout Crisis

 - Subsidized child- or eldercare programs or new parent support;

-- Group benefits plans and health insurance to help employees pay for costs that provincial health care plans won’t cover; and
+- Group benefits plans and Health & Dental Insurance to help employees pay for costs that provincial health care plans won’t cover; and

 - Employee Assistance Programs (EAPs) that provide access to licensed mental health professionals and counsellors;